ga-devfront/docs/basics/keeping-up-to-date/_index.md

 - Apply the new files by copy-pasting them in the production folder.
 - Run the database upgrade.

 This could be enough for completing an upgrade, but additional tasks like cleanup and modules upgrade will bring you stability and security.
-This is how the `autoupgrade` module works.
+This is how the `Update assistant` module works.

 ### Migration